tocttou/tocttou.github.io/_posts/2015-11-07-dockerizing-a-ctf.md

 published: true
 ---

 [Backdoor](https://backdoor.sdslabs.co/) is a long-lived Capture The Flag style competition run by folks at [SDSLabs](https://sdslabs.co/).
-For the uninitiated, in [Capture The Flag (CTF)](https://ctftime.org/ctf-wtf/) style events in netsec, participants have to solve questions in various categories like cryptography, web, binary exploitations etc. Backdoor hosts CTFs from time to time having duration ranging from 6 hours to 1 day.
+For the uninitiated, in [Capture The Flag (CTF)](https://ctftime.org/ctf-wtf/) style events in network security, participants have to solve questions in various categories like cryptography, web, binary exploitations etc. Backdoor hosts CTFs from time to time having duration ranging from 6 hours to 1 day.

 On the basis of how challenges are presented on Backdoor, there are two broad categories:

-1. Webpage based (hereafter referred to as `public` type):
+1. Webpage-based (hereafter referred to as `public` type):
 These challenges are accessible from a web browser.
 Example: [JUDGE](https://backdoor.sdslabs.co/challenges/JUDGE), [MEDUSA](https://backdoor.sdslabs.co/challenges/MEDUSA).

  2. Interactive challenges (hereafter referred to as `script` type):